Owner of CS Therapy

 In her spare time, Tina enjoys traveling to spend time with her family and friends; spending time outdoors with her dog, Gator, and taking in March Madness basketball.

-Angela Evans is our COTA/L at Columbia Speaks and has a Bachelor of Science from Pennsylvania College of Technology.
+Angela Evans is our COTA/L at CS Therapy and has a Bachelor of Science from Pennsylvania College of Technology.
 She has been in pediatric therapy since 2006.
 One of the biggest reasons that Angela decided to go into therapy was witnessing the impact that occupational therapists had in her son’s life growing up.
 Angela loves working on sensory needs with the children that she treats.
 The progress, whether big or small, that she sees with her kiddos through therapy is what makes her heart leap, and she loves the lifelong impact that occupational therapy interventions can have for children and families.
-Angela loves the professionalism and autonomy within practicing at Columbia Speaks.
+Angela loves the professionalism and autonomy within practicing at CS Therapy.
 If she isn’t helping kids through therapy, she is likely volunteering with the Palmetto Civitan as she serves on the board as secretary.

 Our Speech Therapists

 Amy graduated from the University of South Carolina with a Bachelor’s degree in Public Health and a minor in Communication Sciences and Disorders.
 She received her Master’s Degree in Speech-Language Pathology from Western Carolina University.
 Amy gained experience working with the pediatric population in the school system, community clinics, and private practices while working toward her degree.
-Before beginning her journey at Columbia Speaks, Amy worked in the public school setting.
+Before beginning her journey at CS Therapy, Amy worked in the public school setting.
 She has experience working with a vast array of pediatric patients targeting articulation and phonological disorders, expressive/receptive language delays, functional communication, social/pragmatic language, fluency disorders, feeding aversions, and augmentative and alternative communication.
 In her spare time, Amy enjoys spending time with her husband, Eric, family and friends, and cheering on the Gamecocks.

-Ashley B Potter BA, SLPA is a Speech Language Pathology Assistant currently practicing in home speech therapy for Columbia Speaks.
+Ashley B Potter BA, SLPA is a Speech Language Pathology Assistant currently practicing in home speech therapy for CS Therapy.
 She holds a Bachelor of Arts Degree in Speech Language Pathology from South Carolina State University in Orangeburg, SC and an Associate’s degree in Commercial Graphics from Midlands Technical College in Columbia, SC.
 While in college obtaining her Associates degree, Ashley began working as a Personal Care Aid for a child with Autism for a year.
 She was also an ABA therapist for the South Carolina Autism Project for two years where she realized her passion for helping children with special needs.
 After working in the graphic design field for a year, she decided to pursue a bigger dream of becoming a pediatric speech therapist.
-Ashley has been employed with Columbia Speaks since 2012 serving the Gaston, Swansea, and Pelion areas.
+Ashley has been employed with CS Therapy since 2012 serving the Gaston, Swansea, and Pelion areas.
 She specializes in Pediatrics, Autism Spectrum Disorders, and Developmental Delays.
 Ashley enjoys being a part of each child's individual accomplishments big or small and becoming a part of each family she treats.

 Ashley's greatest accomplishment is being a mother to her two boys, ages 5 and 8.
 She enjoys outdoor activities with her family such as camping, hunting, fishing, watching her boys play baseball, taking care of her chickens, playing with her 3 dogs and enjoying Gamecock Athletics!